Meet The Healthy, Functioning Man Who Survived With Almost No Brain

 The Lykoi cat is a new breed, one that's only been around for a few years.
 The name is derived from the word "lycanthrope," because its patchy fur coverage makes it look kind of like a werewolf.
 At Nautilus Magazine, Ian Chant explains how it's all thanks to a genetic anomaly that affects hair growth.

 Lykois bear a mutant gene variation that interferes with their hair growth, robbing the animals of much of their undercoat and leaving them with hair follicles that are either unable to produce hair at all, or that can produce it but not maintain it.
-While they do have hair, it is sparse, and often missing entirely around the face and paws, lending Lykois a lean, slightly mangy look, with eyes that, unhidden by fur, give the illusion of being much larger than normal.
+While they do have hair, it is sparse, and often missing entirely around the face and paws, lending Lykois a lean, slightly mangy look, with eyes that, unhidden by fur, give the illusion of being much larger than normal."These are the result of a natural mutation that appeared in the wild cat population," says Johnny Gobble, a veterinarian and breeder of Lykois.
+"They've been reported for years, but no one has tried to breed them because there were concerns about their health."
+Though the cats don't project the image of a hale, hearty feline, the unusual variety has caught the interest of cat fanciers recently.

 So far, it seems as if Lykois are faring decently, as long as they're kept inside where they can compensate for their lack of fur with artificial sources of warmth.
 But all the Lykois are still pretty young, and some health concerns might not become evidence until they mature.